Plan with confidence

 Easily Calculate Your Employee Attrition Rate

-If you break it down, it is the number of people who have left the company, divided by the average number of employees over a period of time.
-Typically, it is expressed as a percentage (%).
+Take the number of people who have left the company, divide that by the average number of employees over a period of time.
+It is often expressed as a percentage (%).

 There are different kinds of attrition, though.
 They are as follows: